 For Summer Passport we suggest you bring the following:

-- sheets/blanket/pillow—Passport is not be providing bedding
+- sheets/blanket/pillow—Passport will not be providing bedding

 - comfortable clothing, sneakers--you will be walking around campus quite a bit and the weekend field trips we have planned are active so you'll want to have clothing and shoes that will allow you to move around and be comfortable.